-The Staff H & S committee meet twice termly; this includes staff representatives and will be how we consult formally with staff in H & S matters.
-New points of regulation are sent out to staff via the Intranet and announcements, and will be repeated at Inset day training.
+23.1 The Staff H & S committee meet twice termly; this includes staff representatives and will be how we consult formally with staff in health & safety matters.
+New points of regulation are sent out to staff via the Intranet and announcements will be repeated at the weekly briefing or during Inset day training.